'Be bold, bloody and resolute!' How to write a great Call To Action

 How to write a compelling Call-to-Action

-At the end of a newsletter or a web page, how often do you read this?
+At the end of an email newsletter or a web page, how often do you read this?

 “If you’d like to order, please call us on ...”